stevieoj/How-Much-User-Has-Scrolled-a-Page/README.md

 # How-Much-a-User-Has-Scrolled-a-Page
-computing how much the user has scrolled a page using Javascript
+computing the number of times a user scrolled a page